kubicek/reactrb-express/README.md

 # Mounting Components

-In addition to the standard ways to mount top level components reactrb-express will directly mount components onto DOM elements that have the `data-reactrb-mount` attribute.
+In addition to the standard ways to mount top level components hyperloop-express will directly mount components onto DOM elements that have the `data-hyperloop-mount` attribute.
 The attribute value should be the fully qualified name of the component.
 For example "Clock".
 Any additional data attributes will be passed as params to the component.
 The attribute names will be snake cased (i.e. `data-foo-bar` becomes the `foo_bar` key)

 # Building and Contributing

 To build, clone the repo, run `bundle install` and then `bundle exec rake`

-This will combine all the pieces and build the `reactrb-express.js` file.
+This will combine all the pieces and build the `hyperloop-express.js` file.

 To be sure we have no ruby dependencies we use this server for smoke testing: